openvolley/file_sender/README.md

 ## Live stats

 Science Untangled users can also open the "Live app" link (requires internet sharing).
 Once the live app has opened, ensure that you are logged into your Science Untangled account and then look for the "Share this session with anyone" button.
-This allows you to share stats from your live-scouted file with other (non-SU) users --- your coaching staff, perhaps.
+This allows you to share stats from your live-scouted file with other (non-SU) users &mdash; your coaching staff, perhaps.
 The app will show a QR code to allow easy opening in another (mobile) device.

-### Deleting old files

-Pantry allows a maximum of 100 different files to be stored at any one time.
-The same file uploaded multiple times (with changes) in the same session only counts as one file.

-Files will automatically be deleted from your Pantry storage after 30 days, but if you need to clean up your storage you can do so via the [Pantry dashboard](https://getpantry.cloud/) (click the "Dashboard" button).

 ### Downloading in scripts